pydy/pydy-conda-recipes/README.rst

 After this is created, conda convert can be used to create a clone for each OS::

-   $ conda convert --platform all /home/<username>/<miniconda|anaconda>/conda-bld/linux-64/pydy-examples-0.3.0.tar.bz -o build
+   $ conda convert --platform all /tmp/conda-builds/linux-64/pydy-examples-X.X.X.tar.bz -o build/pydy-examples-X.X.X/

-I manually removed theano from the Windows and Mac versions from the json file in the tarball for now, since Anaconda doesn't host those packages.

 Now a fully working PyDy environment with all the optional dependencies can be created with::